CadenzaProject/cadenzaproject.github.io/docs/cadenza2/cc2_rebalance.md

 | Violin 1 | <ReactPlayer pip controls volume="0.25" width="300px" height="50px" url='/audios/cad2/classical_violin.mp3' />    |
 | Viola    | <ReactPlayer pip controls volume="0.25" width="300px" height="50px" url='/audios/cad2/classical_viola.mp3'/>      |

+This task could be tackled by demixing the stereo into the separate instruments, applying the requested gains and downmixing.
+Compared to previous demix challenges a novelty is doing this for classical music instead of pop/rock.
+Additional novelty could also come from a causal algorithm, if you decide to make something that works for live music.
+Of course there are other approaches such as end-to-end that might be adapted for the task.

 ## Overview

-Entrants will be given a piece of classical music, featuring ensembles comprising from two to five instruments, and asked to rebalance the instruments for a short extract.
-The target gains for the rebalancing will be randomly created.
+Entrants will be given a piece of classical music in stereo, featuring ensembles comprising between two and five instruments.
+They will be asked to rebalance the instruments using target gains that we will specify.
 Signals will be scored objectively by HAAQI and subjectively by a listener test.

 ## Causality

 We will accept causal and non-causal systems.
+Non-causal systems could be used for recorded music, whereas causal systems would also work for live listening.
 A baseline will be provided for each case.
 The allowed latency for causal systems will be 5 milliseconds, that is, systems cannot look beyond 5 ms into the future.
-More information about causality can be found on Computational Restrictions section of the [Rules](Take%20Part/rules) page.
+More information about causality can be found in Computational Restrictions section of the [Rules](Take%20Part/rules) page.

 ## Evaluation

-Entrants will be asked to submit a 15-second segment of a song and will be score using HAAQI and an audio quality metric we are developing.
-Note that this is not an exhaustive list of the metrics we will use, and we may not use some of the metrics mentioned above.
-The definitive list will be published in July with the launch of the challenge.

-Entrants are free to use any metric they may find useful during training.
+### Objective metrics

+Entrants will be asked to submit musical extracts for evaluation by HAAQI or an audio quality metric we are developing.
+For intrusive metrics, the reference will be formed by remixing the original stems with the target gains applied to each instrument.
+Note, we are currently working on the metrics, and a definitive list will be published when we launch the challenge.
+Entrants are free to use any metric they may find useful during training as well.

 ### Listener Test

-In the listener test, participants will be presented with the rebalanced signal and asked to score its audio quality.
+Listeners will be presented with the rebalanced signal and asked to score its audio quality.
+The exact form of the test is currently being designed.

+{/*

 At the challenge launch, entrants will be given random gains for development.
 However, using random gains can lead to a rebalance that listeners may not prefer